 2. Frequently participate in relevant communities

-Many fresh graduates often mention in their resumes that they are passionate about programming, but they have nothing to prove it.
-You can try your best to participate in or volunteer for some communities, and get to know some engineers working in the industry.
+Many fresh graduates often mention in their resumes that they are passionate about programming, but they have nothing to prove themselves.
+You can participate in or volunteer for relevant communities and get to know some engineers working in the industry.
 It can be a nice touch to show that you have these relevant experiences.

 People with work experience